JanssenProject/jans/docs/admin/install/README.md

 concurrency, make sure you benchmark the exact flows you expect to serve in production.

-## SELinux
+## SELinux Policy

+Janssen Server installs and uses the Apache web server as a `reverse proxy`.
-Janssen servers bind to localhost and apache web server forwards requests to Janssen servers (reverse proxy).
-If you have SELinux enabled VM, apache can't forwards requests to Jansses server.
+While the Janssen Server itself will bind to `localhost`, the Apache reverse proxy listens to external interfaces and forwards the request to the Janssen Server.
+If you have SELinux enabled VM, then the Apache web server can't forward the request to Janssen Server.
 Therefore setup script adds the following SELinux policy:

 ```
 httpd_can_network_connect 1 -P